UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_01.md

 Notes:

-Something you may have noticed in our Pandas dataframes are values such a `NaN`.
+Something you may have noticed in our Pandas dataframes are `NaN` values.

-This stands for **Not A Number** and it is a special value to represent missing data.
+This stands for **Not A Number** and it is a special value used to represent missing data in pandas.

 Contrary to its acronym it is considered a numeric value, specifically of type `float`\!

 Ignore the `numpy` and `64` for now and concentrate on the `float` classification for now.
-We will be discussing this a bit more later on.
+We will be discussing NumPy more in Module 8.

 Unlike other values, `NaN` cannot be converted to any other type other than a `float.`